creative-connections/Bodylight-docs/tutorial/basic9export.md

 You may unzip all files and test it locally by loading index.html by browser.

 ### Firefox
 Firefox version >68.0 requires `privacy.file_unique_origin` to be `false`.
-Set it in `about:config` and index.html from the exported project.
+Set it in `about:config` and open `index.html` from the exported project.

 ### Chrome
-Chrome can be used with [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) extension, which can serve selected directory as a root of local web server and open index.html from the exported project.
+Chrome can be used with [Web Server for Chrome](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb) extension, which can serve selected directory as a root of local web server.